teacherguy2020/moodework/nowplayingproject/README.md

 # moOde “Now Playing”

-A distributed, high-performance **Now Playing** display and control system for **moOde Audio Player**, designed for a dedicated full-screen 1080p display — but viewable from **any device on your network**.
+A distributed, high-performance **Now Playing** display and control system for **moOde Audio Player**, designed for a dedicated full-screen 1080p display — but viewable from **any device on your network**. (could use some help creating various @media views).

 This project intentionally separates: